AlexNabokikh/AlexNabokikh/README.md

 # 👋 Hey there

-I'm Alex, your friendly neighborhood Site Reliability Engineer with a solid 20 years under my belt in the IT world.
+I'm Alex, your friendly neighborhood Site Reliability Engineer.
 I've got a deep love for open-source software, spending my free time diving into Golang, Python and tinkering with NixOS.
 Always on the lookout for new tech puzzles to solve!

 ## 📧 You can reach me at